onedata/onedata-documentation/docs/user-guide/oneclient.md

 Onedata provides a command-line based client that is able to mount your spaces in your local file system tree.
-Oneclient is based on [Fuse](https://github.com/libfuse/libfuse) and can be downloaded from [onedata.org](https://onedata.org/download).
-Please follow installation instructions that can be found there for your particular platform.
+Oneclient is based on [FUSE](https://github.com/libfuse/libfuse) and can be downloaded from [onedata.org](https://onedata.org/download).
+Please follow installation instructions for your particular platform that can be found below.

 ## Installation